Eligibility for Financial Aid

 NYU does not offer ESL or remedial courses for credit towards any of its undergraduate or graduate degrees.

-Most types of financial aid - including federal financial aid - require students be enrolled in courses that are necessary to fulfill their degree requirements; therefore, students enrolling in an excessive number of electives that are not applicable to their degree may have their financial aid revoked.
+Most types of financial aid - including federal financial aid - require that students be enrolled in courses that are necessary to fulfill their degree requirements; therefore, students enrolling in an excessive number of electives that are not applicable to their degree may have their financial aid revoked.
 To ensure applicable courses are taken, students are encouraged to seek out guidance from their academic advisors.

 For students who change schools or change majors within NYU, all credits that count towards their degree in their new school or towards their new major are considered both attempted credits and earned credits.
 Credits that are not applied towards the degree in the student’s new school or towards their new major count neither as attempted credits nor as earned credits.